Grief And The Grieving Process: How To Cope With A Death In The Family

 In addition to the chief five stages of grief, there are also resentment, yearning, and suffering, which typically occur after anger and before sadness.
 It is possible to feel a combination of these emotions all at once.
 It's not so clean-cut that you will feel each emotion separately, as the idea of the "stages" might lead you to believe.
 Every person is an individual, and so everyone's grieving process will likely be different.
 Additionally, experiencing a death in the family can mean that multiple people in a household are grieving at the same time, which can affect the grieving process for everyone.

 One thing to keep in mind is that grief can be very different from depression and that both can be experienced simultaneously.
-If, in addition to symptoms of grief, you may also feel worthlessness, helplessness, and extreme guilt, you may want to consider speaking with a professional to help manage your grief as it could be developing into a depressive episode.
+If, in addition to symptoms of grief, you may also feel worthlessness, helplessness, and extreme guilt, you may want to consider speaking with a professional to help manage your grief, as it could develop into a depressive episode.

 Grieving process after the death of a parent